Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Introduction

+\begin{itemize} \item The main contribution of this study towards neuroimaging literature is to provide an integrated overview of statistical, deep learning, and probabilistic deep learning methodologies for brain tumor segmentation from both theory-driven and application perspectives.

+\item To the best of our knowledge, no previous review studies link the two disciplines of statistics and deep learning in biomedical segmentation.
+To fill this research gap, we provide an overview of probabilistic deep learning with a structured taxonomy of different applications of hybrid statistical and deep learning methods in brain tumor segmentation.

-The key contribution of this study towards neuroimaging literature is to provide an integrated overview of statistical modeling and deep learning methodologies for biomedical image segmentation from both a theory-driven and application perspective.
-Through a comprehensive summary of statistical and deep learning literature, we provide a critical discussion related to the methodologies, limitations, key challenges, and future directions in the area of brain tumor segmentation.
+\item Through a comprehensive summary of statistical and deep learning literature, we provide a critical discussion related to the methodologies, limitations, key challenges, and future directions in the area of brain tumor segmentation. \end{itemize}

-The remainder of this paper is structured as follows: In section 2, we present conceptual bases pertaining to cortical segmentation.
-Section 3 is a statistical overview comprised of computational theories and recent studies in 3D MRI brain tumor segmentation.
-This is followed in section 4 by deep learning network architectures in medical imaging and their tumor segmentation applications.
-Section 5 is comprised of a concise overview of integrated statistical and probabilistic deep learning studies in neuroimaging.
-Section 6 provides a discussion on limitations, critical challenges, and future directions.
-Section 7 concludes the paper.
+The remainder of this paper is structured as follows: In Section \ref{sec:preli}, we present conceptual bases pertaining to cortical segmentation.
+Section \ref{sec:stat} provides a statistical overview comprised of computational theories and recent studies in 3D MRI brain tumor segmentation.
+This is followed in Section \ref{sec:DL} by deep learning network architectures for medical imaging and their tumor segmentation applications.
+Section \ref{sec:PDL} presents a concise overview of integrated statistical and probabilistic deep learning studies in neuroimaging.
+Section \ref{sec:data} details the data sets and evaluation metrics related to brain tumor segmentation.
+Section \ref{sec:limitations} provides a discussion on limitations, critical challenges, and future directions.
+Finally, Section \ref{sec:conclude} concludes the paper.